-Insuring the employees were involved, and would endorse the dealership after hours, was very important to Keith when he operated the dealership.
-The dealership had an employee council that assisted in improving things at the dealership.
+Ensuring the employees were involved, and would endorse the dealership after hours, was very important to Keith when he operated the dealership.
+The dealership had an employee council that assisted in constant improvement at the dealership.
 Along with that, Keith was a big believer in having employee functions on a regular basis where they could bring their family members to participate.

 “We all know employees drive the dealership, and if they are happy and involved in the dealership, the dealership will have a greater chance of success.”